 What if the most dramatic tech turnaround of the decade hinges on strategies few expected?
-Intel’s resurgence appears straightforward on the surface, yet its underlying narrative defies conventional expectations.
+While Intel’s resurgence appears straightforward on the surface, its underlying narrative defies conventional expectations.
+The sheer scale of Intel's comeback story suggests a shift in strategy that goes far beyond simple manufacturing fixes.

 The Unconventional Leadership Playbook